coderacheal/coderacheal/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## About me

-- 🌱 I’m currently learning Html, CSS & Javascript
+- 🌱 I’m currently learning HTML, CSS & Javascript
 - 👯 I’m looking to collaborate on Machine learning projects interegrated into responsive websites
 - 📫 How to reach me: @coderacheal@gmail.com
 - ⚡ Fun fact: I love The Matrix, SpaceX and Lana Del Rey